Exam day

 OSCE stations

 The clinical scenario is printed on a laminated sheet, attached by a lanyard under your seat.
-After this announcement: 'You may now read the information sheet', you have 5 minutes to read it and familiarise yourself with the scenario.
-You can make notes.
+After this announcement: 'You may now begin reading', you have 5 minutes to read it and familiarise yourself with the scenario.
+You can make notes on the notepad provided.
 The same information is also available inside the station.
-When leaving the station, hand your notes to the examiners and take the notepad with you.

 Clinical stations